Musashimaru Kōyō: Retirement from sumo

 Musashimaru has remained in the sumo world as an oyakata, or coach.
 He did not initially acquire a permanent elder (toshiyori) name, going instead under the name of Musashimaru Oyakata, which as a former yokozuna he was entitled to do for a period of five years after retirement.
 In October 2008 he began using the name Furiwake (振分), and he then switched to the Ōshima (大島) elder name of former ozeki Asahikuni in August 2012.
 In December 2012 it was announced that he would inherit the prestigious Musashigawa (武蔵川) name upon his old stablemaster's retirement in February 2013, at which time he opened his own stable of wrestlers, Musashigawa.
 This is not to be confused with the stable he fought out of as an active wrestler, which has since been renamed Fujishima stable.
-The stable has 19 wrestlers as of May 2021, and had previously included his nephew, who reached the makushita division and became the highest ranking member of the stable before retiring in 2019.
+The stable had 19 wrestlers as of May 2021, and had previously included his nephew, who reached the makushita division and became the highest-ranking member of the stable before retiring in 2019.

 He appeared alongside Brad Pitt (who was playing his personal assistant) in two commercials for Softbank, a Japanese mobile phone company, in July 2009.
 They were directed by Spike Jonze.